filiphric/filiphric.com-new/content/improve-your-custom-command-logs-in-cypress/index.md

 description: "How to take your custom commands to another level with custom logging, snapshots and many more."
 tags: ['cypress', 'custom commands', 'logging']
 ---
-In the past, I wrote about custom commands and how you <nuxt-link to="/starting-with-typescript-in-cypress">leverage TypeScript</nuxt-link> to give you some great autocomplete capabilities.
+In the past, I wrote about custom commands and how you [leverage TypeScript](/starting-with-typescript-in-cypress) to give you some great autocomplete capabilities.
 Using TypeScript is definitely worth it when working on a bigger project with multiple collaborators.
 In this blog, I’d like to take our custom commands one level further and enable custom logging.
 This will improve the experience in test runner.

 If you are interested in this topic, I suggest you [check out the webinar on patterns and practices](https://www.youtube.com/watch?v=V-o8WzlwKmM) that Cypress DX team has done.
 It’s full of great tips, and they talk about custom logging too.